rianneogi/ide-cquery/README.md

 ## About

-This is an Atom package that connects the [atom-ide-ui][atom-ide-ui] module to the [cquery][cquery]. cquery is a highly-scalable, low-latency language server for C/C++/Objective-C.
+This is an Atom package that connects the [atom-ide-ui][atom-ide-ui] package to [cquery][cquery]. cquery is a highly-scalable, low-latency language server for C/C++/Objective-C.

-This plugin is in very early development.
+This plugin provides ide-like features for C/C++ and Objective C, including Code Completion, Diagnostics, Find References etc.

 All contributions and feedback are appreciated.